 To live vigorously and luxuriantly, to flourish

-Zucchini contains nutrients that aid in digestion, ease constipation, balance blood sugar, maintain both sex and brain hormones and curb overeating.
+Zucchini is loaded with nutrients known to aid in digestion, ease constipation, balance blood sugar, maintain both sex and brain hormones and curb overeating.
 Like melons, zucchini is mostly water but still provides high amounts of fiber and the vitamins C, A, folate and B6.
 It is also a legitimate source of the minerals magnesium, potassium, manganese and copper.

 Fiber is also known to improve colon evacuation.
 The increased bile moves waste efficiently through the small intestine while undigested fiber binds with toxins in the large intestines and eliminates them.
 This includes excess, toxic xenoestrogens which create multiple hormone issues like low testosterone, PMS and cortisol weight gain.

-Vitamin B6 also helps reduce blood estrogen and increase progesterone.
-Therefore, B6 deficiency will cause decreased liver metabolism of estrogen, causing an excess of estrogen, this results in “estrogen dominance.”
+Vitamin B6 is known to help reduce blood estrogen and increase progesterone.
+A deficiency of B6 will cause decreased liver metabolism of estrogen, causing an excess of estrogen, which results in “estrogen dominance.”
 Estrogen imbalance affects mood swings by increasing the activity of the biogenic amines, epinephrine, norepinephrine, and serotonin.
 Epinephrine triggers anxiety.
 Norepinephrine causes hostility and irritability.

 B6 vitamins work together with other enzymes to speed up chemical reactions in cells.
 Those processes include making amino acids, creating neurotransmitters like serotonin and metabolizing energy released in creating red blood cells.
 Vitamin B6 benefits also include helping to balance hormones and strengthen the immune system.
 Vitamin B6 deficiency can potentially be at the root of many different disorders, including yeast infections, water retention, premenstrual syndrome, an impaired immune system, Parkinson’s disease and arthritis.